 IB: Until recently, women made up only a very small percentage of major U.S. orchestras.
-Women were auditioning, but decision makers were biased toward hiring men.
+Women were auditioning, but decision-makers were biased toward hiring men.
 This became clear when orchestras started instituting blind auditions where musicians try out behind a screen so that their gender is unknown to those listening.
 After this change, the percentage of women in the top five U.S. orchestras climbed from 5% to 35%.
-As this example illustrates, behavioral design bypasses the need to reduce bias in people’s decision making—bias of which we tend to be unaware and, in fact, often vehemently deny.
+As this example illustrates, behavioral design bypasses the need to reduce bias in people’s decision-making—bias of which we tend to be unaware and, in fact, often vehemently deny in job negotiations.

 In most fields, a completely blind hiring process wouldn’t make sense, but we can at least anonymize the initial screening process.
 I encourage organizations to institute “electronic curtains” by removing gender- and race-identifying information from electronic job applications before they are first reviewed, including names, pronouns, and head shots.